How to Replace a Sink Trap

 Connect a Trap Bend to the Trap Arm

 Attach the trap bend to the trap arm, using slip nuts and washers.
 The beveled side of the washers should face the trap bend.
 Tighten all the nuts with a pair of slip joint pliers.
 Never use Teflon tape on white plastic pipe threads and fittings.
-Be careful not to over-tighten and crack the slip nuts.
+Be careful not to overtighten and crack the slip nuts.

 Test & Clean Up

+Now that the P-trap installation is completed, it’s time to test your work.
 Turn the water back on by twisting the handle on the shut-off valve.
 To test the trap, turn the sink faucet on all the way and allow the water to run down the drain.

 Watch the slip-nut connections for leaks.
 If you see any, use the pliers to tighten the slip nut.
-Make small movements to avoid over-tightening.
+Make small movements to avoid overtightening.
 Continue to tighten until the leak stops.

 To clean up, turn off the faucet.
 Slide the bucket out from under the sink and remove the plastic sheeting.